T3Marius/Store-TeamBet/README.md

 Tag = "{red}[Store]{default} "

 [Commands]
-Bet = ["bet"] #!bet <amount>
+Bet = ["bet"]

 [Settings]
 MinBet = 10
 MaxBet = 1000
-MinPlayers = 4   #Minimum players to enable bet RemovePlayerBetIfChangedTeam = true   #If a player place a bet and then he change team, his bet gets removed and he gets his credits back.
+MinPlayers = 1
+RemovePlayerBetIfChangedTeam = true
-TMultiplier = 2     #Double the bet, change this if you want to get more credits on bet.
+TMultiplier = 2
 CTMultiplier = 2
+ShowBetMessageToAll = false # to show the bet message to all or not.
+BetTime = 120 # Set it to 0 if you don't want any time.

 ```
 [Support Me](https://paypal.me/vxaero?country.x=RO&locale.x=en_US)